-As well as being good for your child’s health, swimming is a skill that could ultimately save their life.
 Drowning is the third most common cause of accidental death in children, and therefore it is absolutely vital that every child has the opportunity to learn to swim and gain core knowledge regarding water safety.
 Even if your child can swim, they may still be exposed to danger in water in the wrong circumstances.
-Your child should be encouraged to practice their swimming regularly to improve their basic skills and become a more competent swimmer.
+Your child should be encouraged to practise their swimming regularly to improve their basic skills and become a more competent swimmer.

 Swimming and water safety is a statutory element of the PE National Curriculum.
 This means:

 All schools must provide swimming instruction either in Key Stage 1 or Key Stage 2.
 In particular, pupils should be taught to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively such as front crawl, backstroke and breaststroke and perform safe self-rescue in different water-based situations.